History of Bananas

 New South Wales

-Northern New South Wales was the home of the first major commercial banana plantations in Australia and the region is still an important growing region.
+Northern New South Wales was the home of the first major commercial banana plantations in Australia and is still an important growing region.

 The Coffs Harbour area and further north along the far north coast of NSW were the main growing regions for bananas in Australia through the 1900s, up until the late 1900s when north Queensland began to increase production.